EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 3.md

 ---

 4. **State the main services provided by GSM.**

+The Global System for Mobile (GSM) provides a range of services and features, adhering to ISDN guidelines.
+These services are primarily classified into three main categories: **Telephonic Services (or Teleservices)**, **Bearer Services (or Data Services)**, and **Supplementary ISDN Services**.

+Here are the main services provided by GSM:

+- **Telephonic Services (Teleservices)**: These services provide mobile subscribers with the necessary capabilities to communicate with other subscribers.

+    - **Telephony Voice**: GSM primarily supports **full-duplex voice communication** at 13 kbps (full rate).
+    - **Emergency Calls**: Support for calls to specific emergency numbers is included.
+    - **Short Messaging Service (SMS)**: This is a significant feature, allowing GSM subscribers and base stations to transmit **alphanumeric pages of limited length** (up to 160 7-bit ASCII characters).
+SMS can be point-to-point (sending messages between individual mobile phones) or cell broadcast.
+Cell broadcast allows base stations to repetitively transmit messages, such as highway traffic conditions or weather information, to all GSM subscribers within reception range.
+SMS can be transmitted and received simultaneously with voice, data, or fax calls, as it utilizes control channels rather than dedicated voice channels.
+It is a store-and-forward service, meaning messages can be stored if the recipient is unavailable for later delivery.
+    - **Message Handling and Storage Services**.
+    - **Videotext and Teletex/FAX Transmission**: While not an integral part of the GSM standard, GSM also supports these services.
+    - **Half-rate Speech Coder and Enhanced Full Rate**: These are optional implementations for speech encoding.
+- **Bearer Services (Data Services)**: These services provide the mobile subscribers with the capacity required to transmit appropriate signals between network access points.

+    - They are limited to layers 1, 2, and 3 of the Open System Interconnection (OSI) reference model.
+    - **Data Transmission Rates**: GSM supports data rates ranging from **300 bps to approximately 9.6 kbps**.
+    - **Modes of Transmission**: Data can be transmitted in either a **transparent mode**, where GSM provides standard channel coding for user data, or a **non-transparent mode**, where GSM offers special coding efficiencies based on the particular data interface.
+    - **Access to Packet Switched Public Data Networks (PSPDN)** and **Circuit Switched Public Data Networks (CSPDN)** are supported.
+    - **Speech and Data Swapping during a call**.
+    - **Support of ARQ (Automatic Repeat Request) technique** for improved error rates.
+    - **Modem selection of 3.1 kHz audio service** when interworking with ISDN.
+- **Supplementary ISDN Services**: These are **digital signaling services** that supplement basic teleservices or data services and are not available in analog mobile networks.

+    - **Call Forwarding/Diversion**: This includes forwarding all calls, or when the subscriber is busy, no reply, or not reachable.
+    - **Call Barring**: Allows specification for outgoing calls.
+    - **Caller/Calling Number Identification Presentation (CNIP)** or restriction of displaying the caller's ID (CNIR).
+    - **Connected Number ID Presentation (CNOP)** or restriction of displaying the called ID (CNOR).
+    - **Malicious Call Identification (MCI)**.
+    - **Call Transfer** to another mobile phone.
+    - **Mobile Access Hunting**: Allows multiple phones to be called in sequence.
+    - **Call Waiting**: Notifies of an incoming call during a current conversation.
+    - **User-to-user Signaling**: For sending user data to another GSM or ISDN phone.

+GSM's modular structure supports continuous evolution and enhancements, such as HSCSD, GPRS, and EDGE, which offer increased data transfer speeds.
+While GSM was primarily designed for voice transmission via a circuit-switched network, it has evolved to support more data-oriented transfer via GPRS using a packet-switched system.

 ---

 5. **Explain the architecture of GSM with a neat diagram.**